marlonbarrios/marlonbarrios.github.io/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)](https://github.com/marlonbarrios)
 [![GitHub](https://img.shields.io/badge/Medium-12100E?style=for-the-badge&logo=medium&logoColor=white)](https://medium.com/@marlon_21867)

+## Short Bio

+Marlon Barrios Solano ( Venezuela-USA) is an interdisciplinary artist, creative technologist, and researcher working at the intersection of generative AI, performance, creative coding, and decolonial thought.
+With a background in dance, software engineering, and cognitive science, his work explores the entanglements of technology, memory, migration, and queer-tech ethics through experimental systems of performance, interaction, and machine learning.

+Since August 2024, he has served as Maker-in-Residence at the Center for Arts, Migration, and Entrepreneurship (CAME) at the University of Florida, where he teaches in the university’s AI & Art Certificate Program.
+He is also a founding member and researcher-in-residence at Lake Studios Berlin.
+In 2025, he was awarded the Beyond Gravity / Decolonizing the Digital Residency at Theater Im Depot in Dortmund, Germany.

+His current long-term projects, Born in Latent Space  and pangea in latent Space (2024-2029), uses AI systems as poetic collaborators in the creation of speculative archives, immersive installations, and performance-lectures.
+His work merges algorithmic aesthetics with contemplative and somatic practices to create knowledge dramaturgies—interactive spaces where identity, memory, and cognition are remixed through embodied, queer, and diasporic lenses.

+Marlon founded the pioneering platform dance-tech.net in 2007 and has produced over 200 interviews with artists working at the edge of performance and technology.
+His work has been presented internationally and supported by institutions such as Motion Bank, ICK Amsterdam, Gilles Jobin Company, and UDK/HZT Berlin.
+He holds an MFA in Dance and Technology (Ohio State University) and is a certified mindfulness and Embodyoga® teacher.

+## Long Bio:

 I am a Venezuelan-American interdisciplinary artist, creative technologist, and researcher with a background in dance, software engineering, and cognitive science.
 My work focuses on generative AI, machine learning, creative coding, and interactive performance.
 Since August 2024, I’ve been the **Maker-in-Residence** at the **Center for Arts, Migration, and Entrepreneurship (CAME)** at the University of Florida, where I focus on AI, art, and diasporas.
 I teach [Algorithmic Creativity and AI, Art and Society](https://catalog.ufl.edu/UGRD/colleges-schools/UGART/ART_UCT10/) as part of the university’s AI and Art Certificate Program.

 I’m also a researcher-in-residency at **Lake Studios Berlin**, Germany, where I’m a founding member.
 In 2025, I was awarded the [Beyond Gravity / Decolonizing the Digital Residency](https://theaterimdepot.de/en) at Theater im Depot in Dortmund, where I continue to explore the speculative intersections of technology, memory, and the Global South.